 Note: The Simple API does not support disambiguation, drilldown or asynchronous results delivery; it returns only a single, static image.
 For these advanced features, use the Full Results API.

 To get started, you must register a Wolfram ID and sign in to the Wolfram|Alpha Developer Portal.

 Obtaining an AppID

-Click the Sign up to get your first AppID button to start the app creation process.
-After a one-time survey about intended usage, the AppID creation dialog will appear.
-Give your application a name and a simple description to register an AppID.
+Click the "Get an AppID" button to get your first AppID button to start the app creation process.
+Give your application a name, a simple description and select which app type to register an AppID.
 Each application must have its own unique AppID.

 Using the Simple API